itstrangvu/trangs/content/blog/essence-of-self-care.md

 - Cooking from a local produce

-- Prepare a meal with a friend
+- Share a meal with friends

 - Consuming healthy, anti-inflammatory foods